-Is the authenticated client type one of the given types?
+Return if the authenticated client type is one of the given types.

 When checking the type of the current OauthClient, you should check that the type "is" one of the allowed types rather than checking that it "is not" a disallowed type.